This is a review that I wrote in 2004. It’s been buried deep within this site. I decided to copy it to a more visible spot.

 Apparently, this production was first mounted by the ENO a few years ago.
 It aroused so much ire at the time that it was said to be partly responsible for the resignation of the company’s director.
 So the director resigns, a new director is hired, and guess what?
 It’s back.
 Don’t yell at the parrot.
 The International Herald Tribune from whence I got this history of the production also said that the current version was toned down from the original.
 Ah to be in England when the tone is not down.

 To start with the opera was performed in English.
 I could tell it was English because there were no surtitles.
-Of course, it might have Esperanto as I could barely understand a word.
+Of course, it might have been in Esperanto as I could barely understand a word.
 Changing the language of an opera to the vernacular gives a loony director even more excuse to change the plot.
 Bieito’s Don Giovanni is set in the present.
 Whether or not it’s in Spain is uncertain as Leporello spends a lot of time wearing and abusing a Union Jack.
 A similar use (or abuse) of the Stars and Stripes on an American stage would lead to a full scale riot, though the Supreme Court would hold it to be protected free speech; nonetheless riot would ensue.

 Leporello arrives driving a car.
 The Don and Donna Anna are in the back seat copulating like gerbils.
 They get out.
 The Don is either finished or bored, but Donna Anna wants more.
 But her father appears; he doesn’t look like a Commendatore.
 The Don stabs him and there is much blood.
 Father’s bloody body is stuffed in the back of the car.
 You might have thought him dead, but it was really only a flesh wound as he comes back in the second act not as a statue, but as an even bloodier dad.
 Blood is a dominant motif in this production.
 There’s more of it than in 10 corridas.